 If you are in a wedding and bringing a date who doesn’t know anyone, here’s the 101:

 First of all, if you know your date doesn’t know anyone, maybe there’s something you can do to change that.
 Consider asking the wedding party if any of their significant others are in the same position.
 If you can find someone who’s in the same boat, there will never be a better match.
-If you have plenty of time before the wedding, think about going out to dinner with a few of your friends and their significant others beforehand.
+Don’t forget you also have plenty of time before the wedding, consider going out to dinner with a few of your friends and their significant others beforehand.
 And if your person claims to be totally fine and cool with it — ignore them.
 The second they’re alone on wedding day they’re going to wish they knew at least ONE person.

 Ask the right questions/get the details.
 What’s the plan?
 How long is the cocktail hour?
 When are you taking pictures?
 What is the transportation situation?
 Is there a gap of time in between the ceremony and reception?
 Are you sitting at a separate table?
 Who is at their table if they’re sitting separately?